telerik/xaml-docs/controls/radgridview/how-to/handle-cell-row-mouse-events.md

 ## CellUnloaded event

-The **CellUnloaded** event occurs anytime a cell disappears from the view port.
+The **CellUnloaded** event occurs anytime a cell disappears from the viewport.

 The **CellUnloaded** event handler receives two arguments: